Environmental Litigation

 • State of Louisiana v.
 BP Exploration & Production, Inc., et al.seeking penalties, declaratory judgment and damages from entities involved with the Deepwater Horizon explosion and subsequent oil spill in the Gulf of Mexico., 2:11-cv-00516, EDLA

-• Current co-lead counsel, Philip Roeder, et al v.
-Atlantic Richfield Co. and BP America, Inc.putative class action alleging tort claims against Defendants for wrongful storage and disposal of hazardous substances associated with abandoned copper mine., No. 11-105, (D. Nev.)
+• Co-lead counsel, Philip Roeder, et al v.
+Atlantic Richfield Co. and BP America, Inc.approx. $19 million class settlement in 2013, No. 11-105, (D. Nev.)

 • Janes v.
 CIBA-GEIGY Corp.$20 million settlement on behalf of property owner class affected by the seepage of volatile organic compounds from chemical wastes stored on the property in Toms River Township, New Jersey., No. L-1669-01 Mass Tort 248 (Law Dix.
 Middlesex Cty., NJ)